hectorqlucero/ls/README.md

 ## 📖 API Documentation: ls Leiningen Template

-This document provides an overview of the main namespaces, functions, and code generation APIs available in the **ls** Leiningen template for Lucero Systems web applications.
+This document overviews the main namespaces, functions, and code generation APIs in the **ls** Leiningen template.

 ---